Former FBI agent indicted in Greitens case faces March trial

 ST. LOUIS (AP) - A former FBI agent who helped to investigate former Gov. Eric Greitens is scheduled to go on trial next year on charges of perjury and evidence tampering.

 The St. Louis Post-Dispatch reports that defense lawyers for 67-year-old William Don Tisaby, of Alabama, and special prosecutor Gerard “Jerry” Carmody agreed Friday to a March 30 trial date.
-The indictment alleges that Tisaby lied last year during depositions.

-The grand jury last month indicted Tisaby in June, accusing him of lying during a deposition in the criminal case that was a factor in Greitens’ decision to resign last year.
+Tisaby was hired by Circuit Attorney Kimberly Gardner, whose officer charged Greitens with invasion of privacy for allegedly taking an unauthorized, compromising photo of a woman during a 2015 affair.
+The charge against Greitens was later dropped.

-Gardner’s office charged Greitens with invasion of privacy for allegedly taking an unauthorized, compromising photo of a woman during a 2015 affair.
-The charge was later dropped.
-Tisaby’s attorneys say he is innocent.
+The indictment charging Tisaby alleges that he lied last year during a deposition in the case.
+Defense lawyer Jermaine Wooten has said Tisaby is “absolutely 100 percent innocent.”

 Information from: St. Louis Post-Dispatch, http://www.stltoday.com